Ryuku72/homeworkW15/README.md

 <a name="Disclaimer">

 ## Disclaimer
-Due the volumn of work committed to this project and the issues that arouse over time, the project was eventually split into 2 separate repositories with the intention of finishing the project without the possibility of tampering or increased fustration.
-This was a regretable but neccessary choice to ensure the project was handed in.
+Due the volumn of work committed to this project and the issues that arouse over time, the project was eventually split into 2 separate repositories with the intention of finishing the project without the possibility of being affected by a previous merge and fix an authentication issue.

 This readme will detail my overall experience with this project and indicate how I as a group leader could have done better and how my decisions reflected on the overall team experience.

-Note: Another reason this project was made separate was to remain honest and feel free to explain all issues without possible tampering
 <br>

 <a name="Build">

 ## Build Process
 This week we were placed into a group of 4 which consisted of Joshua (me), Kane, Roz and Mitchelle.
 After short discussions we as a group came to conclusion to build a web api around bookmarks.
 The core features would be tags and a search function.
-Being simple in concept, the group was then allocated into its core roles however, as time pasted those roles blurred and soon the project became a mess.
+Being simple in concept, the group was then allocated into its core roles however, as time pasted those roles blurred.

 <a name="Group">